Guest post by Kaushallya Adhikari, University of Rhode Island

 Lead PI: Kaushallya (Kay) Adhikari

-Kaushallya (Kay) Adhikari is an Associate Professor of Electrical, Computer and Biomedical Engineering at the University of Rhode Island College of Engineering.
+Kaushallya (Kay) Adhikari is an Assistant Professor of Electrical, Computer and Biomedical Engineering at the University of Rhode Island College of Engineering.